 |Dog Access: Dogs are prohibited in Maitai Water Reserve||Links to: Bob Taylor Road, 629, Crankenstein, Peaking Ridge, Black Diamond Ridge|

 Mountain-bikers will want to ride Sunrise Ridge in the downhill direction.
 This will require you to reach Black Diamond Ridge via Fringed Hill or Dun Mountain Trail.
 Attempting to bike from the Maitai end will see you carrying your bike most of the way.

 For return loops you can park your car at either the public car park next to the Maitai Motor Camp, or on the side of Maitai Valley Road at Smith’s Ford (see Access tab above).

-For those on foot, Sunrise Ridge Track can be traversed in either direction.
+If you’re on foot, Sunrise Ridge Track can be traversed in either direction.
 If approaching from Maitai Valley, at Maitai Valley Road end cross the pedestrian bridge to the true left of the Maitai River and follow Dun Mountain Trail upstream.
-After 1.6 km Bob Taylor Road heads off to the right.
-There is signpost indicating this is they way to reach Sunrise Ridge.
-Bob Taylor Road climbs predominantly through plantation forest for 3.2 km, before reaching the road end at 629 m elevation, where Sunrise Ridge Track and 629 track begin right next to each other.
+After 1.6 km Bob Taylor Road heads off to the right; a signpost indicates this is the way to reach Sunrise Ridge.
+Bob Taylor Road climbs through plantation forest for 3.2 km to the road end at 629 m elevation, where Sunrise Ridge Track and 629 track begin right next to each other.

-Peaking Ridge Track connects on the right after 2.4 km.
+Peaking Ridge Track branches to the right after 2.4 km.
 Crankenstein DH track also begins on the left, dropping down and reaching Maitai Valley via the bottom half of 629.
-The last few hundred metres to the track end involve a steep, rocky climb where you will need to walk your bike.
+The last few hundred metres of Sunrise Ridge involve a steep, rocky climb where you will need to walk your bike.
 From here you can descend to Smiths Ford in Maitai Valley via 629 DH track, or to Maitai Valley road end via Bob Taylor road.